 Dome Illumination for Reflective and Curved Caps

-Dome illumination is the standard choice for highly reflective caps such as aluminium closures, metallic-finish plastic caps, and foil-topped bottles.
-The hemispherical illumination geometry eliminates specular hotspots from the curved cap surface and produces a uniform, even image that allows colour, marking, and geometry inspection without glare interference.
+Dome illumination is the standard pick for highly reflective caps such as aluminium closures, metallic-finish plastic caps, and foil-topped bottles.
+The hemispherical illumination geometry clears specular hotspots from the curved cap surface and produces a uniform, even image that allows colour, marking, and geometry inspection without glare interference.

 Ring Illumination for Top-Surface Inspection

-Ring illuminators positioned above the cap provide uniform front illumination for presence detection, print reading, and colour verification on caps with a flat or low-profile top surface.
-A shallow-angle ring provides darkfield enhancement for detecting surface contamination, scratches, and alignment gaps at the cap perimeter.
+Ring illuminators set above the cap give uniform front illumination for presence detection, print reading, and colour verification on caps with a flat or low-profile top surface.
+A shallow-angle ring adds darkfield enhancement for catching surface contamination, scratches, and alignment gaps at the cap perimeter.

 Backlight for Side-View and Profile Inspection

-Backlight illumination is used for side-view profile inspection of cap tilt, cap height, and tamper band integrity.
+Backlight illumination serves side-view profile inspection of cap tilt, cap height, and tamper band integrity.
 The camera images the silhouette of the cap and bottle neck from the side.
 Cap geometry, tilt, and tamper band presence are all measurable from the silhouette image with high accuracy and independence from cap colour or surface finish.

 Products and Technologies